ceilih/mood-tracker/README.md

 This app was built using Firebase Authentication and a Firestore Database, with the intention of keeping the app itself light weight and preventing possible data loss.

 The app was inspired by an idea I've had for some time, and brought to life as a final project for my Android Development class.
+In this project, the code can be found in the lib file.

 ## Setup
 In order to run the application you will require a connected android device or an android device emulator.